BaochengSu/bazel-bootstrap/site/docs/external.md

 ---
 layout: documentation
 title: External dependencies
+category: getting-started
 ---

-# Working with external dependencies
+# Working with External Dependencies

 Bazel can depend on targets from other projects.
 Dependencies from these other projects are called _external dependencies_.

+Note: Bazel 5.0 and newer has a new external dependency system, codenamed "Bzlmod", which renders a lot of the content on this page obsolete.
+See [Bzlmod user guide](bzlmod.md) for more information.

 The `WORKSPACE` file (or `WORKSPACE.bazel` file) in the [workspace directory](build-ref.html#workspace) tells Bazel how to get other projects' sources.
 These other projects can contain one or more `BUILD` files with their own targets. `BUILD` files within the main project can depend on these external targets by using their name from the `WORKSPACE` file.